Makktu/StarDrifter-2025/README.md

 ### Mon 5 May 2025
 Starting to fill out the rest of the map with enemies Worked on the Hunter - will increase in size with additional speed (impose limit)

+### Tue 6 May 2025
+Refining the Hunter scaling effect over time - still work to do